AdaCore/ada_coding_standards/ada_coding_standards/chapters/guidelines/definitions.rst

       non-conformance of an advisory rule and a software bug is low.
-      Non-compliance with an advisory recommendation level does not require a supporting technical explanation, however, as the quality of the code may be impacted the reason for the non-conformance should be understood.
+      Non-compliance with an advisory recommendation level does not require a supporting technical explanation, however, as the quality of the code may be impacted, the reason for the non-conformance should be understood.